 Standard Forum for General Use

-This is an open forum where anyone can start a new topic at any time.
-This is the best option for a general-purpose forum where students can create threaded discussions (similar to a blog format).
+This is an open space where anyone can start a new conversation topic at any time.
+It is the best choice for a regular forum where students can reply to each other and create ongoing conversation chains (similar to a blog website).

 Q&A Forum